 Racial, religious, economic and social speculative barriers and prejudices imposed by egoists in the power for a justification and retention of their monopoly, oppress the potential of whole society and impede free and fully-fledged development of a civilization.

 Despite the resistance and artful imitations of ruling elites, old and new, with purpose of keeping their own monopoly and privileges, the development of civilization makes the true democracy and the humanization of mankind inevitable.
 But in a 'strange' way the democracy is developing in the direction only of external, auxiliary and therefore vulnerable limiters of autocracy: division of the authorities, independent mass media, etc., without eliminating a source and the prime cause of arbitrariness and imbalance in the society: the system itself of individual power and individual decision-making.
 Though according to common sense "democracy" with one ruler, even if it is selected, - this is a "temporary" monarchy with a bias in constant!
 In a true democracy of several equal participants the balance of interests of different parts of society and the control have to be built into the governance as early as the decision-making stage.
-And the competition for a survival their equal representatives in the power is more objective and constant motivation than the news interest of the media.
+And the competition for a survival their equal representatives in the power is more objective and constant motivation than a 'good will' any of leaders or the news interest of media.
 And the necessary tools are in their hands.

 The chronic abuses of those in power impel freethinkers to modernize an old or to search for new forms of government without anyone's domination.
 But the history shows that less-organized forms will inevitably be subordinated by more organized.
 Therefore, unlike the potential dictatorships of anarchy, of direct democracy of the inert and suggestible majority and its electronic version is not rejecting, to the contrary - reasonably using the energy and the organizing role of leadership: A multipolar democratic government comprising several independent parties, which is built on the open and business competition for interests and votes of voters, with a movable centre of joint decisions and with an uncontrollable entrance for the candidate proposed by the people itself, would put an end to discord and would bring society together.
 The President isn't present more.
 This means that the conditions for somebody's monopoly and bias also do not exist.
 A working multi-party system within the government will convert the steam of political ambitions into useful work and will become a guarantor of tolerance, social stability and well being of the society.